lefeno/Lab_Iot/README.md

 `git checkout [exercise] (cxey)`

 `exercise` is the destination exercise that you want to checkout, for example:
-  - `c1e1`: for Lab 1, Exercise 1
+  - `git checkout c1e1`: for Lab 1, Exercise 1
-  - `c2`: for Lab 2 (in Lab 2 there is only one requirement.
+  - `git checkout c2`: for Lab 2 (in Lab 2 there is only one requirement.
 Hence, no further exercise needed)